-did never nothing work at all toward the obtaining of pardon and remission of sin.
-And that he thus meaneth appeareth is master Martin Luther, and by his own frantic process also n nade against free will.
-And that the • lie appeareth plainly by many a plain 5 • ere our Lord saith by the mouth of his Is 1:16 holy prophet Isaiah, "Be ye washed, be clean, and take away out of my sight the evil of your thoughts.'
-'And by the mouth also of the prophet Ez 18:31-32 Ezekiel, "Cast off from you all your 10 sins in which ye have transgressed, and make you a new heart t and a new spirit"; and "Why wilt thou • 1?
-For I will not have the death of him God, but return ye and live!"
-Likewise • the thirty-third Psalm, "Decline from evil 15 Ps 34:15, 14 and do good."
-And again in the same Psalm, "Keep thy tongue from evil speech, and let thy lips sp eak no guile."
-And Zechariah the prophet Zec 1:3 saith thus: "Turn to me, saith the Lord God of hosts, and I will turn to you, 20 saith the Lord God of hos ts."
-Sir 17:29 It is written also, in another place, "How great is the mercy of our Lord, and how great is his pardon to ward those that turn themselves to him."
-Moreover, God saith by th ne mouth of Saint Peter, "God hath first 25 Acts 3:26 unto you raised up his Son, and hath sent him to bless you, that every man should turn himself back t from his wickedness."
+did never nothing work at all toward the obtaining of pardon nd that he thus meaneth appeareth plainly by the heresy of f his master Martin Luther, and by his o made against free will.
+And that the nis lie appeareth plainly by many a plain 5 where our Lord saith by the mouth of his Is 1:16 holy prophet Isaiah, "Be ye washed, be clean, and take away out of my sight the evil of your thought ts."
+And by the mouth also of the prophet Ez 18:31-32 Ezekiel, "Cast off from you all your 10 sins in which ye have transgressed, and make you a new he eart and a new spirit"; and "Why wilt thou • rael?
+For I will not have the death of him The state of the s ord God, but return ye and live!"
+Likewise in the thirty-third Psalm, "Decline from evil 15 Ps 34:15, 14 and do good."
+And again in the same Psalm, "Keep thy tongue from evil speech, and let thy lips speak no guile."
+And Zechariah the prophet Zec 1:3 saith thus: "Turn to me, saith the Lord God of hosts, and I will turn to you, 20 saith the Lord God of h osts."
+Sir 17:29 It is written also, in another place, "How great is the mercy of our Lord, and how great is his pardon toward those that turn themselves to him."
+Moreover, God saith by y the mouth of Saint Peter, "God hath first 25 Acts 3:26 unto you raised up his Son, and hath sent him to bless you, that every man should turn himself bac k from his wickedness."
 Saint Paul Col 3:5 writeth also, to the Colossians, in this wise: "Mortify and slay your members which 30 are on the earth."
-And to t the Philippians: "With fear and trembling Phil 2:12 work your own salvation."
+And t to the Philippians: "With fear and trembling Phil 2:12 work your own salvation."
 And the apostle Jas 4:8 Saint James saith, "Draw ye near to God, and he will draw near to you.
-Make clean your hands, C) ye sinners, and purge your hearts, O ye that 35 are double of mind."
+Make clean your hands , O ye sinners, and purge your hearts, O ye that 35 are double of mind "